Faculty and Senior Staff:

 Dr Pulat Shozimov

-Rahim Somani provides leadership and oversight over the Finance, Human Resources, Administration and Information Technology departments at UCA.
+Mr Rahim Somani provides leadership and oversight over the Finance, Human Resources, Administration and Information Technology departments at UCA.
 His expertise extends to finance, strategic and financial planning, human resource management, systems and MIS, administration, capital projects, corporate affairs, internal audit, and programme management.
 Before joining UCA, Mr Somani spent over a decade working with Aga Khan Education Service, Pakistan (AKES, P), where he served at various times as the Programme Manager for Humanitarian Assistance Programmes, the General Manager for Finance, Planning and Support Services, the Company Secretary, the Deputy Chief Executive Officer (CEO) and the Acting CEO.
 Prior to AKES, P Mr Somani was associated with the Internal Audit department of the Aga Khan University Hospital.
 He completed his CA article-ship at A.F.
 Ferguson & Co. (a member firm of Price Waterhouse Coopers).
-Mr Somani is a qualified Chartered Accountant and a Cost & Management Accountant.
+Mr Somani is a qualified Chartered Accountant (CA) and a Cost & Management Accountant (CMA) from Pakistan and is also a qualified Chartered Professional Accountant (CPA) and CA from the Institute of Chartered Accountants of British Columbia, Canada.
+He holds an MA in Educational Planning, Economics and International Development from the Institute of Education, University of London.
 He holds an MA in Educational Planning, Economics and International Development from the Institute of Education, University of London.

 Grant Robertson leads the team managing the design and construction of the three UCA campuses.
 Prior to joining UCA, he was project director with Mace International responsible for a luxury 5-star hotel and residential development, constructed to 4 Seasons standards and specifications.
 He has extensive experience working in the former USSR, CIS and Eastern European countries, as well as in his home country of Scotland.
 Over the 25 years of his professional career, he has worked on projects in 13 countries and earned a well-respected reputation for the successful completion of complex projects in remote areas.
 Prior to joining UCA, Mr Robertson served as the Regional Director of Emerging Markets in Central and Eastern Europe with Bovis Lend Lease, an internationally renowned property group specializing in project management, construction, real estate investment and development.
 In that role, he led 13 projects across four countries and built a team to meet the demands of their growing business.
 Before that, Mr Robertson worked with Philip Morris Engineering, where he was responsible for the design, management, and operationalization of their tobacco plant in Kharkiv, Ukraine.